 Using Bash for Pen Testing and Red Teaming

-Now that we’ve covered the basics, let’s take a look at how Bash can be used for pen testing and red teaming.
+Now that we’ve covered the basics, let’s examine how Bash can be used for pen testing and red teaming.

 One of the most common use cases for Bash is automating tasks.
 For example, you might write a script to scan a network for open ports or brute force a password.
 Here’s an example script that uses nmap to scan for open ports on a given IP address: